Apple finally reveals the new Mac Pro

 Sponsored Links

 The Mac Pro has a stainless steel frame built around modularity and easy access to the components, something that should make it a lot easier to upgrade than the older model.
+The entire external case can be lifted right off after you unlock it.

 There's a new Intel Xeon processor on board that has up to 28 cores, and the computer supports a positively insane 1.5 terabytes of RAM.
 And Apple is bringing PCI expansion back, finally -- there are four double-wide slots, three single-wide slots and one half-width slot that Apple populates with its I/O card.
 That card features two Thunderbolt 3 ports, two USB-A ports and a 3.5mm audio jack.
 There are also two ethernet ports, as well.
 As for graphics, Apple will support up to two Radeon Pro Vega II GPUs, though that's not the default configuration.